 The program was selected from a field of 16 international sustainability education programs after submitting a video assessed by attendees of the Wharton-QS Reimagine Education Conference and Awards as well as a panel of judges.
 More than 1,400 programs were submitted to the competition’s many categories.

-The award recognizes the Impact MBA’s commitment environmental, social, economic and human sustainability as well as the innovative, hands-on model that provides students with real-world experiences in practicum and fellowship opportunities.
+The award recognizes the Impact MBA’s commitment to environmental, social, economic and human sustainability as well as the innovative, hands-on model that provides students with real-world experiences in practicum and fellowship opportunities.

 “It’s an honor to again be recognized as having one of the most innovative approaches to teaching sustainability from an environmental, social and corporate perspective,” Kathryn Ernst, Impact MBA director said.
 “Our alumni are prepared with the skills and practical experience to address the most critical issues facing our world.”